-PAINTING is open to everyone.
+This exhibit is open to everyone.
 Professionals as well as students are encouraged to enter.
-The only limitation is that entries must represent original works which clearly qualify as painting.
-This can include experimental or traditional processes, as well as mixed approaches.
+The only limitation is that entries must represent original works and be made by artists currently living in Michigan or Florida.

 Manifest's carefully assembled juries change from project to project, and have no collective predisposition towards any particular kind or style of art.
 The jury's directive is to seek and score accordingly the best quality work possible.